VirtoCommerce/vc-docs/platform/user-guide/docs/white-labeling/customizing-brand-elements.md

 To enable white labeling via the **Contacts** module:

 1. Click **Contacts** in the main menu.
-1. In the next blade, select the desired company.
+1. In the next blade, click on the three dots to the left of the desired company.
 1. In the next blade, click on the **White labeling** widget.
 1. In the **White Labeling** blade, enable white labeling.